The Stockdale Paradox teaches us how to take the next step forward—just the next one, starting from where you are right now.

 As I passed the metal bleachers, it hit me.
-A passage I had read in a book many years prior that had resonated so powerfully with me, it made my hair stand on end.
+I remembered a passage I had read in a book many years prior that had resonated so powerfully with me, it made my hair stand on end.
 I knew the book held important clues.
 I ran home.

 I burst through the front door, scanned the bookshelf for a bright red spine, and located Jim Collins’ Good to Great.
 I searched the index for the Stockdale Paradox and found the passage.